Traditional Chinese Medicine

 Traditional Chinese Medicine restores balance in the body, so that qi can flow.

-By looking at all the symptoms, it differs from Western medicine, which typically focuses on treating one symptom at a time, then prescribing pills which come with their own side effects.
+By looking at all your symptoms, health history, mental state, environment, and more we take a holistic approach to resolving your health issues.
+It differs from Western medicine, which typically focuses on treating one symptom at a time, and then prescribing pills that come with their own side effects.

 healing-bar